runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 ```

 The first thing we probably want to do is have our builder respect a configurable default host
 and namespace.
-This prepares us for our site and API not being on the same domain (a decision you don't want to have to piecemeal figure out how to account for later).
+This prepares us for our site and API not being on the same domain (a decision you do not want to have to piecemeal figure out how to account for later).

 EmberData provides users a global config mechanism for host and namespace.
-Typically you'll want to do this either in your store file or app file.
+Typically you will want to do this either in your store file or app file.

 ```ts
 import { setBuildURLConfig } from '@ember-data/request-utils';